N-Scheider/SpectralClustering/README.md

 # SpectralClustering
- Porject in Statistical Machine Learning on Spectral Clustering
+ Project in Statistical Machine Learning on Spectral Clustering
 # SpectralClustering